Seneca-BSA/bsa/docs/seh500/lab4.md

             nop                         @ do nothing
             b       stop                @ jump back label stop to form a loop

 1. Execute the code above, pay attention to what is happening in each register and record their value as per the code comment.
 Afterward, take a look at the memory address where the string is saved then take a screenshot showing the memory address along with the value and ASCII character saved in it.
-Submit your code and screenshot as part of the post-lab.
+Submit your code and screenshot as part of the lab question.

 1. In the previous code, we explored the idea of using string.
 In this code, we'll take a look at the use of an array.
 Replace the code within the file with the following: